Atarity/meeblip-triode/readme.md

-⚠️ This is just a **clone** of original [Meeblip Triode repo](https://github.com/MeeBlip/meeblip-triode) .
+⚠️ This is just a **fork** of original [Meeblip Triode repo](https://github.com/MeeBlip/meeblip-triode) with very **minor** changes .
 I changed layout for SPDT switches to MTS-120 cause there is no chance to buy original ones in my location.
 Switches looks like this:

 ![Control-board](/control-board.jpg)